 Disabled RxChange requests

-As of November 2023, Surescripts—the e-prescription network and health information exchange—implemented changes designed to reduce the number of RxChange requests that do not receive a corresponding response.
+Surescripts—the e-prescription network and health information exchange—is designed to reduce the number of RxChange requests that do not receive a corresponding response.

 Any provider who has been enabled for RxChange for at least 60 days and who received 10 or more pharmacy requests will be disabled if they have not responded within a 30-day period.
 The RxChange service can be re-enabled upon request, however it will not be a permanent enablement.
 To prevent being disabled again, ongoing engagement is required.